 We’ve included tons of useful information to make your planning easier, such as:

-And most importantly, one of our 3 best hostels in Edinburgh also happens to be a 5 Star Hostel!
+One of our 3 handpicked budget places in Edinburgh also happens to be a 5 Star Hostel!
 We also cover cheap hostels in Edinburgh.

 Quick Introduction to Edinburgh Hostels